 This article highlights some health-focused design strategies to cultivate a safe work environment and construct a well-designed office, where staff can return to work with peace of mind.

 Provide ample access to natural light

-Lightning is one of the most integral features in creating an optimal office design.
+Lighting is one of the most integral features in creating an optimal office design.
 Lighting influences multiple facets of our work life from productivity and mental health to workplace safety.
-Natural lighting in particular, supports the body’s circadian rhythm by allowing our internal clock to signal to the body and brain when to wake up or go to sleep.
-That is why organisations need to ensure staff have access to sufficient daylight to maximise alertness when working.
+Natural lighting in particular, supports the body's circadian rhythm by allowing out internal clock to signal to the body and brain when to wake up or go to sleep.
+That is why organizations need to ensure staff have access to sufficient daylight to maximise alertness when working.

 The easiest way to make sure everyone can get access to sufficient sunlight is to install floor to ceiling windows and use smart glass panels instead of translucent screens for private offices.
 This way natural light can travel unhindered throughout the office space.
 It might be a good idea to keep office furniture to a minimum or use compact instead of bulky equipment to prevent any obstruction to the flow of sunlight into the room.
 Consider magnifying the effects of lighting by using mirrors to effectively radiate sunlight throughout the space and choose furniture with bright or light colours whenever applicable.

 Another way to amplify lighting in the office is to install more ceiling lights and use ambient lighting in place of LED panel lights.
 This is a variable solution if you have a cellular office layout, where light from the side windows cannot reach certain cubicles or desks located in more isolated areas of the room.
 Ambient lighting also emits warmth and reduces glare which is ideal for maintaining productivity throughout the day.